 The history committee is managed by the chapter historian, who collects and saves chapter materials, such as the newsletter, chapter souvenirs, awards brochures, records of local conferences, bylaws, minutes, financial reports, important papers, and other materials as directed by the administrative council.
 The committee also keeps records of chapter leaders by year, provides historical articles from time to time, and manages historical celebrations.
 The committee coordinates with the STC international office to keep certain files and records at that location.

-Membership Contact: Heidi Hanson, Stacey Lohman
+Membership Contacts: Heidi Hanson, Stacey Lohman

 The Membership Drive Committee is responsible for planning and conducting an annual membership drive to gain new members, encouraging member renewal, and improve the participation of inactive members.